Sunshine's Secondary ESL Studio

 1. Problem-Solving Prompts

-• These types of prompts give B2 level students real-world situations or hypotheticals that they must think critically about and generate a logical response.
+These types of prompts give B2 level students real-world situations or hypotheticals that they must think critically about and generate a logical response.

-• For example: “What would you do if your friend broke your phone?”
+“What would you do if your friend broke your phone?”

 2. Memory-Based Storytelling

-• Tip: These are great when paired with sentence frames as some B2 students still have trouble forming past tense phrases.
+Tip: These are great when paired with sentence frames, as some B2 students still have trouble forming past tense phrases.

 3. Speed-Dating Style Speaking Circles

-• These are perfect for one-on-one practice.
-Students can rotate and question each other.
+These are perfect for one-on-one speaking practice.

 4. Roleplay with Real-Life Scenarios